 If you own firearms, you know that keeping them safe and secure is a top priority.
 One of the best ways to do so is to buy a gun safe to store your firearms when they are not in use.
 A gun safe will protect them from fire and misuse as well as theft.
 However, there is one problem of keeping your guns in safe – they can succumb to humidity.

-in gun safes can attract fungi and microbes that can damage your guns.
+A humid environment in gun safes can attract fungi and microbes that can damage your guns.
 It can also cause rust which can lead to some parts of the guns sticking together which can cause a potential misfire.
 So it’s vital to keep gun safe dry and control moisture to avoid damaging your guns.

 The following are some of the most common methods you can use to keep gun safe dry.